If you

 and just look better inside.
 Besides - 5 pounds of

-want to make sure you measure how to build a keg fridge.
+want to make sure you measure the height of your freezer.

 When building your own keg fridge please measure the